 - When cache reclamation is triggered, the target cache size is reduced incrementally to a fraction of its previous size and reclaiming only continues if usage remains low.

 - When cache reclamation occurs, the policy for selecting cache entries to evict is the same selection policy as for provisioned compute databases when memory pressure is high.

 - The cache size is never reduced below the min memory limit as defined by min vCores, that can be configured.

 In both serverless and provisioned compute databases, cache entries may be evicted if all available memory is used.

-Note that when CPU utilization is low, active cache utilization can remain high depending on the usage pattern and prevent memory reclamation.
-Also, there can be additional delays after user activity stops before memory reclamation occurs due to periodic background processes responding to prior user activity.
-For example, delete operations and QDS cleanup tasks generate ghost records that are marked for deletion, but are not physically deleted until the ghost cleanup process runs that can involve reading data pages into cache.
+When CPU utilization is low, active cache utilization can remain high depending on the usage pattern and prevent memory reclamation.
+Also, there can be other delays after user activity stops before memory reclamation occurs due to periodic background processes responding to prior user activity.
+For example, delete operations and Query Store cleanup tasks generate ghost records that are marked for deletion, but are not physically deleted until the ghost cleanup process runs.
+Ghost cleanup may involve reading additional data pages into cache.

 The SQL cache grows as data is fetched from disk in the same way and with the same speed as for provisioned databases.
 When the database is busy, the cache is allowed to grow unconstrained up to the max memory limit.

 Auto-pausing and auto-resuming

 Auto-pausing is triggered if all of the following conditions are true for the duration of the auto-pause delay: